rd2d: Causal Inference in Boundary Discontinuity Designs: Abstract

 \section{Abstract}

-Boundary discontinuity designs---also known as Multi-Score Regression Discontinuity (RD) designs, with Geographic RD designs as a prominent example---are often used in empirical research to learn about causal treatment effects along a continuous assignment boundary defined by a bivariate score.
-This article introduces the \proglang{R} package \pkg{rd2d}, which implements and extends the methodological results developed in \cite{Cattaneo-Titiunik-Yu_2025_BoundaryRD} for boundary discontinuity designs.
-The package employs local polynomial estimation and inference using either the bivariate score or a univariate distance-to-boundary metric.
-It features novel data-driven bandwidth selection procedures, and offers both pointwise and uniform estimation and inference along the assignment boundary.
-The numerical performance of the package is demonstrated through a simulation study.
+Boundary Discontinuity (BD) designs are used in empirical research to learn about causal treatment effects along a continuous assignment boundary defined by a bivariate score.
+These designs are also known as multi-score regression discontinuity (RD) designs, and include geographic RD designs as a prominent example.
+This article introduces \pkg{rd2d}, a statistical software package for \proglang{R}, \proglang{Python}, and \proglang{Stata} that implements local polynomial estimation and inference for BD designs using either the bivariate score or a univariate signed distance-to-boundary score.
+The software covers sharp and fuzzy BD designs, providing automatic bandwidth selection, robust bias-corrected pointwise inference, uniform confidence bands, cluster-robust inference with joint or separate fitting conventions, covariate-adjusted efficiency improvements, mass-point checks, and covariance regularization, among other features.
+We illustrate the package with an empirical application to Opportunity Zones, where eligibility has a strong first-stage effect on designation but no significant effects on early workplace-job growth.